-In the absence of external financial assistance, Tribes are often forced to utilize their limited funds to support and administration the operation and maintenance (O&M) for sanitation infrastructure.
-In many instances support may not be available at all because the Tribes may not have the resources to carry out these functions that require technical support to maintain and repair.
-Continued dependence on this practice will not ensure proper operation and maintenance of sanitation projects, and most likely will continue to shorten the useful life of existing sanitation projects or expedite the need for total replacement - driving up costs overtime.
-The unprecedented amount of funding for construction and repair of these facilities through the IIJA underscores the need to protect the federal investment in these projects and ensure sustainable lifecycle operation of these systems.
-In order to accomplish this mission, Workgroup requests the following:
+Tribes are often forced to utilize their limited funds to support water and sanitation systems.
+In many instances support may not be available at all because the Tribes may not have the resources to carry out these functions that require engineering and/or technical support to maintain and repair.
+Continued dependence on this practice will not ensure proper operation and maintenance of sanitation projects and continue to shorten the useful life of existing sanitation projects or expedite the need for total replacement - driving up costs overtime.
+The unprecedented amount of funding for construction and repair of these facilities through the BIL underscores the need to protect the federal investment in these projects.
+This will help ensure sustainable lifecycle operation of water and sanitation systems.
+In order to accomplish this mission, the Workgroup requests the following:

-- " IHS should immediately establish an O&M program funded through the SFC account at \$200 million annually. - " Direct as much funding as possible directly to projects.
+- " IHS should immediately establish an Operation and Maintenance program funded through the SFC account at \$200 million annually. - " Direct as much funding as possible directly to projects.
 All regulatory and non-regulatory barriers preventing funds from directly reaching our unserved communities must be addressed.
 Any approach to supporting sustainable efforts on water and sanitation systems must be wholistic and include self-determination, address high construction costs and limited construction season for rural communities, workforce needs and climate change impacts on these systems.
 Many communities have remained unserved due to these barriers. - " IHS should fund all projects that are determined to be "unfeasible" in the Sanitation Deficiency System and weigh these funds toward projects that address higher level deficiencies or consider them for emergency project funding. - " Remove IHS SDS Cost Caps. - " Remove IHS SDS ineligible cost match requirements.
 IHS must work with those communities to address the required contributions.
 Tier one or Tier Two projects should not be passed over in any fiscal year because they do not have contributions for ineligible costs. - " Fund alternative energy systems to be designed and installed as part of sanitation infrastructure projects to reduce the operational cost.

-10. Health Care Facilities Construction and Other Authorities: \$1.57 billion (+\$1.31 billion)
+Health Care Facilities Construction and Other Authorities: \$2.54 billion (+\$2.26 billion)

-At an average age of approximately 37 years,70 the current facilities infrastructure available for the IHS are outdated and grossly undersized for the identified user population, which has created crowded conditions for staff, patients, and visitors.
+At an average age of approximately 37 years,102 the current facilities infrastructure available for the IHS are outdated and grossly undersized for the identified user population, which has created crowded conditions for staff, patients, and visitors.
 In many cases, existing services have been relocated outside the main health facility; often times to modular units, in order to provide additional space for primary health care services.
-These conditions create difficulties for staff and patients, increases wait times, and inefficiencies within the health care system become problematic.
+These conditions cause challenges for staff and patients, lead to longer wait times, and result in inefficiencies within the health care system.